tomvit/humla/Readme.md

 # Usage

 To run test.html in examples locally, you need to start your browser with options to run XHR on local files.
-For Chrome you start it with arguments `--args --allow-file-access-from-files`.
+For example, to enable Chrome to run XHR on local files start it with arguments `--args --allow-file-access-from-files`.
 If you can access test.html at a Web server, just point your browser to it.

 Use the following keys to navigate in the presentation: